programminghistorian/ph-submissions/lessons/using-javascript-to-create-maps.md

 {% include figure.html filename="using-javascript-2.png" caption="Pop-Ups" %}

-To change the text displayed when you click a point, change the value of `popUp.innerHTML` in the `markerList` variable as shown below.
+To change the text displayed when you click a point, find the the section beginning with the comment `//Generates pop-ups that appear when you click on a point` and change the value of `popUp.innerHTML` as shown below.

 ```
   var popUp = document.createElement('p')